-- Where the trust or company is an approved Public Benefit Organisation or a small business funding entity; - Loans to a trust by reason of, or in return for, a vested right held by the person granting the loan, in the receipts and accruals and assets of the trust (vested trusts); - Loans to special trusts that are created solely for the benefit of persons with a "disability" as defined section 6B, which incapacitates such person from earning sufficient income for their maintenance or managing their own financial affairs; - Where the trust or company used the loan, advance or credit wholly or partly to acquire a residence that is used by the person granting the loan, or by their spouse, as their primary residence throughout the year of assessment, to the extent to which that loan, advance or credit was used to fund the acquisition; - Where the loan, advance or credit constitutes an affected transaction relating to transfer pricing; - A loan provided to a trust or company in terms of a Sharia compliant financing arrangement; - The loan, advance or credit is made by a South African resident company to a resident person (64E(4) deemed dividend).
+- Where the trust or company is an approved Public Benefit Organisation or a small business funding entity; - Loans to a trust by reason of, or in return for, a vested right held by the person granting the loan, in the receipts and accruals and assets of the trust (vested trusts); - Loans to special trusts that are created solely for the benefit of persons with a "disability" as defined section 6B, which incapacitates such person from earning sufficient income for their maintenance or managing their own financial affairs; - Where a loan was advanced to a trust or a company at the instance of a natural person and was used to fund the acquisition or improvement of a primary residence, and the natural person or its spouse used the residence as a primary residence for the entire period that the trust owed the residence during the year of assessment.
+From 1 January 2024 the primary residence and the land (including unconsolidated adjacent land) on which it is situated, may not exceed 2 hectares, and must together be used mainly for domestic or private purposes; - Where the loan, advance or credit constitutes an affected transaction relating to transfer pricing; - A loan provided to a trust or company in terms of a Sharia compliant financing arrangement; - The loan, advance or credit is made by a South African resident company to a resident person (64E(4) deemed dividend).